apenney/osm-ansible/README.md

 # OSM Ansible

-This repository contains everything necessary to deploy OpenStreetMap services.
+This repository contains all roles and playbooks necessary to manage OpenStreetMap services.

-## Activating Environment
+## Ansible Environment

-First, install [Flox](https://flox.dev/) and then run `flox activate` in this repository.
+To activate Ansible you simply install [Flox](https://flox.dev/) and then run `flox activate` to automatically download and activate all packages required to run Ansible.